-The UP Ascent is a very forgiving wing to fly, and any behaviour following turbulence-induced disturbance will be within the wing's class.
-This does not however mean that no skills are required to fly the UP Ascent; the pilot must always be trained to fly correctly.
+At TOW in the EN/LTF-A certified weight range, the UP Mana is a very forgiving wing to fly, and any behaviour following turbulence-induced disturbance will be within the wing's class.
+However, this does not mean that no skills are required to fly the UP Mana; the pilot must always be trained to fly correctly.